The Starbucks menu is expansive and often confusing for those who have never been there.

 You can add some things inside your drink, so it’s essential to immediately tell the barista about the add-ins you want when ordering.

-It probably won’t be possible to add these things midway through them making your order.
+It probably won’t be possible to add these things midway through making your order.

 Some things you can add include: